 Trim the edges of your garden to keep it looking neat.
 Dandelions are your arch nemesis at this time of year, so make sure to at least cut the heads off before they have time to seed – or, ideally, pull them out by the root.

 5. Increase Your Stock

-A handy tip for all garden enthusiasts: take soft wood cuttings of perennials like phlox and chrysanthemums as soon as they come up to multiply your stock.
+Here’s a handy tip for May gardening for all garden enthusiasts: take softwood cuttings of perennials like phlox and chrysanthemums as soon as they come up to multiply your stock.

 6. Mulch Soft Fruits

-Simply cover them with compost, manure or organic matter, and you’re sorted.
-After this, add general purpose fertiliser to the soil that’s beginning to warm up.
+Simply cover them with compost, manure, or organic matter, and you’re sorted.
+After this, add general-purpose fertilizer to the soil that’s beginning to warm up.

-If you’ve already mulched then try and gather some of the mulch back, add the fertiliser and then replace the mulch.
+If you’ve already mulched then try and gather some of the mulch back, add the fertilizer, and then replace the mulch.

 7. Take Care Of Your Baby Plants

 Taking care of your seedlings in spring is like nurturing your own little plant babies.
 Here are two actionable tips to ensure your baby plants to thrive in the May gardening season:

 Give them room to grow: As your plug plants start to outgrow their small pots, it’s time to give them a spacious home.